+By: Marilyn L. Davis

 Phase One: The Most Contradictory

 Newly recovering people are fragile and most prone to relapse.
 While the consequences of your recent use may have gotten your immediate attention, the incidents of defiance, ambivalence, and resistance are most widespread at this time.
 You may show arrogance, shame, guilt, non-compliance, and dishonesty.

 - Overly dramatic

 A certain percentage of you will be ready to embrace change.
 You feel relieved and ready to stop your use, self-defeating behaviors, and any criminal activities.

 However, a higher percentage of people will be afraid, distrustful, and ambivalent about changes.
-Some are only willing to give up the illegal drug use, and not make other significant changes.
-There are others who still engage in criminal thinking and behaviors whether you relapse or not.
+Some are only willing to give up the illegal drug use and not make other significant changes.
+Others engage in criminal thinking and behaviors whether you relapse or not.

 Relapsing and Phase One

 Phase One is about education.
 Shame, guilt, and unresolved issues are often the likely underlying causes of relapse.
 However, premature delving into these issues will often increase the relapse rate.

-There are some of you who do not believe you have a problem and will test that theory with another use.
-Some of you will show a sense of uniqueness, entitlement or arrogance.
+Some of you do not believe you have a problem and will test that theory with another use.
+Some of you will show a sense of uniqueness, entitlement, or arrogance.

 Others feel depressed, sad, and discouraged.
 Many feel ashamed or embarrassed.

 A few will be drastically impaired from their use.
-However, all of you need to understand that your symptoms are predictable, common and widespread, without negating your feelings about each situation.
+However, all of you need to understand that your symptoms are predictable, familiar, and widespread without negating your feelings about each situation.

 Identifying commonality, coping mechanisms, and exploring change is frightening for all people.
 Replacing with a common language, communication skills, and shoring up defenses with healthy alternatives help defend against relapse.

 Phase Two: Self-discovery

 Early recovery is an upsetting and stressful time for people as they expose shortcomings and self-defeating behaviors.
 It is painful to recognize how many people we harmed in our use.
-It is during this phase that people realize that recovery is not pain-free but directed pain to promote change.
+During this phase, people realize that recovery is not pain-free but directed pain to promote change.
 However, the pain can and does have a purpose; it can motivate you to change.